 Before you further discover how to write an annotated bibliography in the best way possible, let us define its main purpose.
 An annotated bibliography is a piece of academic writing that accompanies almost every research project.
 In layman’s terms, an annotated bibliography should give readers an account of your research work on a specified topic/subject.
 This means that you should provide a typical alphabetical list in an annotated bib format with relevant research sources you have used.
 If you have tried to learn how to write a literature review or tried to work with several sources, you will understand the main purpose of such work.

 Here, you should provide more than bibliographic data.
 It must offer a concise summary based on each source used.
-You should also show an evaluation and analysis of why some resource or a book is valuable, important, and relevant to your work.
+It would be best if you also showed an evaluation and analysis of why some resource or a book is valuable, important, and relevant to your work.
 Quite a lot will depend on what you wish to do.
 For example, you may have to provide an annotated bibliography template that belongs to a large research project.
 Likewise, it may be a separate project you may be asked to do as a college student.

 The types of annotated bibliography